html-validate/html-validate/docs/dev/events.md

 ```

 Emitted when an element is fully constructed (including its children).
-It is similar to `tag:close` but will be emitted for `void` elements as well.
+It is similar to `tag:end` but will be emitted for `void` elements as well.

 `target` will be the element.